Kristin Eklöf

 Maintenance planning of road pavement requires reliable estimates of roads’ lifetimes.
 In determining the lifetime of a road, this study combines maintenance activities and road condition measurements.
 The scope of the paper is to estimate lifetimes of road pavements in Sweden with time-to-event analysis.
 The model is stratified according to traffic load and includes effects of pavement type, road type, bearing capacity, road width, speed limit, stone size, and climate zone.
 Among the nine analyzed pavement types, stone mastic had the longest expected lifetime with a hazard ratio (risk of needing maintenance) estimated to be 36% lower than asphalt concrete.
 Among road types, 2+1 roads had 22% higher hazard ratio than ordinary roads indicating significantly lower lifetimes.
 Increased speed lowered the lifetime, while increased stone size (up to 20 mm) and increased road width lengthened the lifetime.
 The results are of importance for life-cycle cost analysis and road management.Nilsson, J-E., Svenson, K., and Haraldsson, M., Transportation Research Part A: Policy and Practice, 2021, Vol 139, 455-471.

 This study estimates the marginal cost of using road infrastructure.
 Based on a large data set with information on sections of the road network, including age, pavement type, and traffic, a more disaggregate analysis of pavement life than that in the literature is facilitated.
 The analytical strategy enables identification of major differences in marginal costs across the road network.
 This establishes that the deterioration of the road quality can be attributed not only to heavy vehicles but also light vehicles such as passenger cars, a possible reason being the widespread use of studded tires in a country with regular freeze-thaw cycles.
-Due to the limited width of time windows of the dataset observations, no evidence could be found to support the notion that road deterioration is significantly influenced by time alone.LET'S CHAT!
+Due to the limited width of time windows of the dataset observations, no evidence could be found to support the notion that road deterioration is significantly influenced by time alone.Eklöf, K., and Wendel, M., Transportation Research Record: Journal of the Transportation Research Board, 2023, Vol 2679, Vol 4.

 © 2018